-There are two aircraft types, the Boeing 747- 400 and the Airbus 330 - 200, which appear in both lists.
-From these two tables it can be seen that, apart from these two aircraft types, the average maximum noise level (L{ASmax}) of aircraft noise events did not vary significantly with aircraft type for the relatively few aircraft types which make up most of the aircraft noise events, and that although there are some aircraft types which produce significantly higher values of L{ASmax} there are only relatively small numbers of these types of events.
+5.4 There is one aircraft type, the Airbus Industrie A300 - 600, which appears in all three lists, with 255 events and an average L{ASmax} value of 62.1 dB.
+From these three tables it can be seen that, apart from this one aircraft type, the average maximum noise level (L{ASmax}) of aircraft noise events did not vary significantly with aircraft type for the relatively few aircraft types which make up most of the aircraft noise events, and that although there are some aircraft types which produce significantly higher values of L{ASmax} there are only very small numbers of these types of events.